 The Company’s progress on achieving its key targets is regularly communicated to investors through its announcements to the market.
 The Company also utilises other professional advisers such as the Company’s Nominated Adviser, Broker and the Company Secretary, who provide advice and recommendations on shareholder communication.

-3. Taking into account wider stakeholder and social responsibilities and their implications for long-term success
+4. Taking into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long-term success

 The Board members recognise their responsibilities to stakeholders including staff, suppliers, customers, regulators and within the communities in which the Company operates.
 The Company has senior managers of its operating divisions who provide regular feedback to the Chief Executive Officer, who then ensures that the Board as a whole is informed of any major developments.
 In turn, the Board communicates with management and staff on key issues which may affect them in connection with the Group’s business.